 For students whose first language is not English, exam results with a minimum score of 80 on the Internet based exam or 550 on the written exam are required on the TOEFL (Test of English as a Foreign Language).

 Completeion with a grade of “C” or above of two semesters of college-level English composition (for example ENG 101 and ENG 102) taken at an accredited United States college or university will be accepted in lieu of the TOEFL.
 The TOEFL requirement is also waived if the student has a minimum verbal score of 500 on the SAT exam.

 To have TOEFL scores sent directly to the College please specify the Corcoran's school code of 5705.

 Certified English translations of all academic records, as well as official copies of all original transcripts in original language are required.

 International candidates who wish to be considered for scholarships should be aware that federal regulations do not allow the award of federal funds to foreign nationals.
 Therefore, international applicants are only eligible to receive privately funded scholarships, such as those available from the Corcoran College of Art and Design.

 Affidavit of Support Form

-Completed form signed by the person who will be financially responsible for the applicant’s education is required.
+Also required is a completed form signed by the person who will be financially responsible for the applicant’s education.
 A signature and stamp/seal of an official notary or legal witness must be on the completed form.
-The Affidavit of Support form must be returned to the Admissions Office, along with a notarized bank statement showing available funds in U.S. dollars to cover tuition and living expenses for at least one year in the United States (approximately $49,830 for the 2013–2014 academic year).
+The Affidavit of Support form must be returned to the Admissions Office along with a notarized bank statement showing available funds in U.S. dollars to cover tuition and living expenses for at least one year in the United States--approximately $49,830 for the 2013–2014 academic year.
 Blank forms are available from the Office of Admissions.

 Corcoran Application for I-20 Form